Copyright © 2004-2010 DogStar Kennel

 Items We Tie Onto Our Packs

-Sleeping bags, sleeping pads, small tents and the like can be tied up on top of most Sawbuck Saddles.
+Sleeping bags, sleeping pads, small tents, camp chairs and the like can be tied up on top of most Sawbuck Saddles.

 Ideas To Use/Pack Less